natelandau/neatfile/README.md

 # true or false
 split_words        = false

-# List of specific stopwords to be stripped from filenames above and beyond the default English stopwords
+# List of specific stopwords to be stripped from filenames in
+# addition to the default English stopwords
 stopwords          = []

 # Strip stopwords from filenames.